sigp/lighthouse/book/src/voluntary-exit.md

 In order to initiate an exit, users can use the `lighthouse account validator exit` command.

-The `--validator` flag is used to specify the validator for which the user wants to initiate an exit transaction.
+The `--keystore` flag is used to specify the path to the EIP-2335 voting keystore for the validator.

 The `--beacon-node` flag is used to specify a beacon chain HTTP endpoint that confirms to the [Eth2.0 Standard API](https://ethereum.github.io/eth2.0-APIs/) specifications.
 That beacon node will be used to validate and propagate the voluntary exit.
 The default value for this flag is `http://localhost:5052`.

 The `--testnet` flag is used to specify a particular testnet (default is `medalla`).

-The `exit` command will search for the provided validator in the `validators-dir` (default `~/.lighthouse/{testnet}/validators`) directory and for the validator's password file in `secrets-dir` (default `  ~/.lighthouse/{testnet}/secrets`).

-If the corresponding password file is not found in the `secrets-dir`, the user will be prompted for a password on the terminal.

-[//]: # (Word this better or remove datadir part entirely) Alternately, users can specify custom directories using  `--validator-dir` and `--secrets-dir` flags or a custom parent directory using `--datadir`.

 After validating the password, the user will be prompted to enter a special exit phrase as a final confirmation after which the voluntary exit will be published to the beacon chain.